 What about simulation and smaller courses?
+Will they be online?

 Some simulation and smaller courses may be 100% online or partially online, even if the rest of the fall semester classes are in-person.
 That is because students in these classes need to be able to see and show facial expressions as part of the course activities and/or engage in extensive oral communications.
-During the week of August 2, we will notify students about which courses will be 100% remote.
+WebAdvisor shows which courses are scheduled to be 100% remote.
+We will also email students in 100% remote courses.